+To bring the differences among the three approaches into even finer focus, I now turn to the essay Nomos and Narrative.
+In the next section, I briefly present the gist of Cover’s thesis and then examine the types of nexuses that exist within each approach between the narrative and the specific norm (the halakha) that it explains, and between the narrative and the entire nomos.

+A Summary of Robert Cover’s Thesis in Nomos and Narrative

-bring into finer focusNomosthesisnomosA Summary NomosCover predicates his approach on a unique understanding of the concept of law: not as a set of rules geared to behavior but as a ‘nomos’— a normative universe, a complete and comprehensive system in which right and wrong, lawful and unlawful, and valid and void are assessed.
+Cover predicates his approach on a unique understanding of the concept of law: not as a set of rules geared to behavior but as a ‘nomos’— a normative universe, a complete and comprehensive system in which right and wrong, lawful and unlawful, and valid and void are assessed.

 The official fundaments of the law—statutes and judicial rulings—are but a small part of this nomos, the regime of meaning and values under which we live, and they lack the strength to exist separately from the narrative from which they draw their meaning.
 Cover explains this as follows: